 “Olivia hasn’t been out with friends.
 She is completely in hiding right now,” an insider told Us.
 “Olivia is posting private Stories on her Instagram, using the only-close-friends option, to share her days on social media with her close circle.”

-Huffman, for her part, has been accused of paying $15,000 to help her eldest daughter, Sofia, 18, cheat on the SATs.
+Huffman, for her part, has been accused of paying $15,000 to help her eldest daughter, Sophia, 18, cheat on the SATs.
 Huffman and husband William H. Macy, who was not charged in the case, also share daughter Georgia, 17.
 The Desperate Housewives alum held hands with an unidentified man as she arrived on Wednesday.
 Macy did not attend the hearing.

 With reporting by Marjorie Hernandez